phreeza/manuscript_axon_potentials/doc/manuscript.md

 positive peak, the response is dominated by the second, negative and the third, positive peak.
-This waveform can again be understood by comparison to the first example ([@fig:simpletree]A) containing the infinitely long axon: The tiny positive initial peak resembles the infinite case, because most of the action potential-related currents are flowing within the part of the axon before the bifurcation.
+This waveform can again be understood by comparison to the first example ([@fig:simpletree]A) containing the infinitely long axon: The tiny positive initial peak resembles the infinite case, because it is constituted by the action potential-related currents flowing within the part of the axon before the bifurcation.
 As the action potential passes the bifurcation zone, there are now several action potentials (one in each fiber).
-Because of the active nature of the action potential, the active currents are also multiplied because they sum up across the fibers.
+Because of the active nature of the action potential, the active currents are the same in each outgoing fiber as in the incoming fiber.
 This leads the second and third peak to be multiplied in size, yielding a quasi-biphasic response.
 We chose to simulate several bifurcations because this leads to a clearer effect in the EFP.
 In the case of a single bifurcation, this effect is also present, but the amplification of the second and third peak relative to the first peak is not as notable as in this